 limitations facing artists: That's why it's best to err on the side of freedom, I think.

 Open to the public.
 Entry by donation (donations to cover costs of holding the forum).

 proceedings will be introduced by Margaret Pomeranz, ABC TV film critic and President of Watch on Censorship.
 The discussions will be chaired by David Marr, lawyer, writer and journalist and Vice President of Watch on Censorship.

-Ian Howard is an artist, Dean of the College of Fine Arts, University of NSW and Chair of the National Association for the Visual Arts (NAVA).
+- Ian Howard is an artist, Dean of the College of Fine Arts, University of NSW and Chair of the National Association for the Visual Arts (NAVA).
 He will provide an artist's perspective about his experience in testing the boundaries in relation to

 militarism and national security, self censorship, and the vagaries of audience interpretation.

 - Gallery speaker (TBC), will offer the gallery perspective on art censorship discussing galleries as 'special' places, curatorial decision-making,